BUSINESS CONSULTING

 Scope definition is the most consistently weak element in small business consulting agreements.
 A vague scope produces scope creep, extended timelines, and fees that grow without producing proportional results.
 Before signing any agreement, require these five elements in writing.

 First, a specific problem statement.
-Not “improve operations” but “reduce order fulfillment cycle time from 7 days to 3 days by Q3.”
+Not “improve operations”.
+But “reduce order fulfillment cycle time from 7 days to 3 days by Q3.”.
 The more specific the problem statement, the easier it is to evaluate whether the engagement is producing progress.
 Consultants who resist specific problem statements are protecting their billing flexibility, not your outcome.

 Second, measurable deliverables with timelines.
 Every deliverable in the scope of work should have a completion date and a definition of done.
-“Strategy document” is not a deliverable.
-“A 12-month revenue growth plan with a defined channel mix, hiring timeline, and 90-day action steps, delivered by April 30” is a deliverable.
+“Strategy document”.
+Is not a deliverable.
+“A 12-month revenue growth plan with a defined channel mix, hiring timeline, and 90-day action steps, delivered by April 30”.
+Is a deliverable.

 Third, an explicit exclusion list.
 Document what the engagement does not include.
 This prevents the retainer model from expanding indefinitely as new problems surface during the engagement.
 New problems should be scoped as new engagements, not absorbed into the existing fee.